Ryan Jones (footballer, born 1973)

 Ryan Jones (born 23 July 1973) is a former professional footballer who played as a midfielder.

 Club career

 Jones notably played in the Premier League for Sheffield Wednesday, as well as a loan spell with Scunthorpe United.
 He finished his career with non-league side Worksop Town, where he retired through injury.

 International career

-Born in England, he was capped by Wales on one occasion, in a match against Estonia in 1994.
+Born in England, Jones was eligible to represent Wales because his grandfather was born in Ynys Môn.
+On 2 February 1994, Jones represented Wales B at The Racecourse against Scotland B. He played the whole game in a 2-1 victory.

+At the end of the 1993-94 season Jones won his only full cap in a match against Estonia in 1994 when a host of Welsh midfielders dropped out.